-Medical and Dental Assistant Degrees and Programs
+Medical and Dental Assistant Programs

 Two of the fastest growing careers in the health care industry don't require years of medical school.
 Between 2008 and 2018, careers for dental and medical assistants are expected to grow 36 percent and 34 percent, respectively, according to the U.S. Bureau of Labor Statistics (BLS).
 Medical and dental assistants wear multiple hats in the office, with many performing clinical, lab and office duties over the course of a day.